 It is not always possible or necessary to define foreseeable future as a particular number of years.
 Analysis of the foreseeable future uses the best scientific and commercial data available and should consider the timeframes applicable to the relevant threats and to the species' likely responses to those threats in view of its life-history characteristics.
-Data that are typically relevant to assessing the species biological response include speciesspecific factors such as lifespan, reproductive rates or productivity, certain behaviors, and other demographic factors.
-For information regarding the foreseeable future for the foothill yellow-legged frog, see Current and Future Condition Analysis, below.
+Data that are typically relevant to assessing the species' biological response include speciesspecific factors such as lifespan, reproductive rates or productivity, certain behaviors, and other demographic factors.